 Scroll down for all the information needed.

 Pongamia trees are highly yielding and will be harvested yearly.
-The first harvest will take place after three to four years and the tree reaches full maturity at the age of seven.
-A Pongamia tree produces 10x more oil compared to soy trees.
+The first harvest will take place after three to four years.
+The tree reaches full production capability at the age 6 to 7 depending on the environmental conditions.

 After harvesting, the nuts are crushed and the shell is separated.
 The nut is pressed to extract crude oil, from which green, renewable fuel will be refined.